Online Fair Allocations with Binary Valuations and Beyond: Other Online Settings

-\begin{proof}[Proof of Theorem \ref{the: two_agents_bivalued_save_item_chores}] Given an online fair allocation instance $I=(T, N, (c_i)_{i\in N})$, Fix an arbitrary round $k$, let $T=\{e_1,\cdots,e_k\}$is the set of items that have already arrived, denoted by $A^k=(A^k_1,\cdots, A^k_n)$ the allocation at the end of round $t$ in Algorithm \ref{alg: two_agents_ef1_mms_store_one_item_chores}.
-We will show that the output allocation $A$ is always EF1 by induction.
+\paragraph{EF1.} We will show that the output allocation $\textbf{A}$ is always EF1 by induction.
 For the base cases, the empty bundle is EF1 without an envy cycle.
-For the induction step, after allocating item $e_{t}$ for any $t \in [k]$, the allocation $A^{t}$ is EF1 without an envy cycle.
-Next, we show that after allocating item $e_{k+1}$, the allocation $A^{k+1}$ is EF1 without an envy cycle.
+For the induction step, after allocating item $e_{t}$ for any $t \in [k]$, the allocation $\textbf{A}^{t}$ is EF1 without an envy cycle.
+Next, we show that after allocating item $e_{k+1}$, the allocation $\textbf{A}^{k+1}$ is EF1 without an envy cycle.
 Let us consider three cases about item $e_{k+1}$. \begin{itemize} \item $\lambda=1$ and item $e_{k+1}$ is the last arriving item.
 When envy exists between two agents, assume that agent $i$ is the agent who does not envy agent $j = 2-i$.
 If she picks it, we are done.
 If agent $j$ picks it, it means that $c_j(e_{k+1})=a_{j}$.
 For agent $i$, she does not envy agent $j$, so her bundle is still EF.
 For agent $j$, by Lemma \ref{lem: two_agents_bivalued_save_one_item_chores}, we have $c_j(A_j^k)-c_j(A_i^k)=b_j-a_j$.
-Then, we have $c_j(A_j^k \setminus \{f\} \cup \{e_{k+1}\})-c_j(A_i)=b_j-a_j-b_j+a_j=0$ where $A_{j}^k$ is EF1 and there must exist an item $f$ such that $c_j(f)=b_j$, implying that allocation $A^{k+1}$ is EF1 without an envy cycle.
+Then, we have $c_j(A_j^k \setminus \{f\} \cup \{e_{k+1}\})-c_j(A_i)=b_j-a_j-b_j+a_j=0$ where $A_{j}^k$ is EF1 and there must exist an item $f$ such that $c_j(f)=b_j$, implying that allocation $\textbf{A}^{k+1}$ is EF1 without an envy cycle.
 When there is no envy between two agents, allocating $e_{k+1}$ to any agent will not violate EF1.